slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On focus and priorities

 <!--
+- you will never reach your destination if you stop and throw stones at every dog that barks.
 - If you are absolutely where you want to be, doing what you want to be doing, your attention will not wander.
 - pessoas hj em dia querem ser especialistas de tudo.
 - if it is important to you you’ll find a way, if not you’ll find an excuse.